drdreo/bin/README.md

 # 💪 Awesome Methods
 A collection of awesome coding methods.
 Helper functions, neat conventions, something googleing would take longer.
+Algorithms to test out.
 This should be for any language, but mainly JavaScript, TypeScript, PHP.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)